Best GovTech Software Development Companies of 2026: 10 Vendors Ranked

 What governance questions should a public-sector buyer ask before signing?

 Ask eight.
 Who owns the code and IP from day one?
-What security insurance and incident terms apply?
-How is seniority validated — can you interview every named engineer?
+What security and incident-response terms apply?
+How is seniority validated: can you interview every named engineer?
 What accessibility standard is targeted, and who runs the WCAG audit?
 Where does data reside and under what privacy regime?
 What is the replacement process if an engineer underperforms?
 How are AI features evaluated before facing citizens?
 What acceptance criteria govern fixed-scope milestones?
 Any ranked vendor should answer all eight in writing.